Antonboom/testifylint/CONTRIBUTING.md

 ### 7) Implement the checker

-`Zero` is an example of [checkers.RegularChecker](./internal/checkers/checker.go) because it works with "general" assertion call.
+`TimeCompare` is an example of [checkers.RegularChecker](./internal/checkers/checker.go) because it works with "general" assertion call.
 For more complex checkers, use the [checkers.AdvancedChecker](./internal/checkers/checker.go) interface.

 If the checker turns out to be too “fat”, then you can omit some obviously rare combinations,